tgoe1907/tgoe-backend/README.md

 * For easy usage, add PHP installation directory to OS's path.
 * Composer
 	* Install composer.phar to project directory or other position in PHP's include path.
-	* Run 'php composer.phar update' (or composer-update.bat) to download dependencies to verndor directory.
+	* Run 'php composer.phar update' (or 'composer-update.bat') to download dependencies to verndor directory.
 * Create 'tgoe-config.ini' file and provide all needed values.
 You can use 'tgoe-config.ini-template' as a template.
+* Run 'php spark serve' (or 'run-php-dev-server.bat') to start PHP's built in development web server with CodeIgniter's Spark extension.

 ### Setup IDE
 * For easy and platform independent setup, try Eclipse PDT.